AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/object_oriented_programming/oop03_limit_inheritance_hierarchy_depth.rst

 order to understand the behavior of a given subclass.

 ++++++++++++++++++++++++++++++++++++++++++++++++
-Applicable vulnerability within ISO TR 24772-2
+Applicable Vulnerability within ISO TR 24772-2
 ++++++++++++++++++++++++++++++++++++++++++++++++

 * 6.41 Inheritance [RIP]